rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

    Each policy is represented by an access control list (ACL) containing hosts that are allowed access to a specific database service.
 Local listeners and server processes validate all inbound client connections against the ACL.

-   Once the firewall is set and listener is resarted, We will need to register the ipaddress of every connection can be accapted per PDB.
-We are assestially createing a whitelist of all ipaddress that can connect to it.
+   Once the firewall is set and listener is resarted, We will need to register the IP address of every connection can be accepted per PDB.
+We are creating a whitelist of all IP address that can connect to it.

    Below are the steps to configure the DB for PDB isolation using  Database service firewall.